View Monica Skinner's Obituary on www.swtimes.com/ and share memories

 She was preceded in death by her parents and a granddaughter, Tara.

-Monica is survived by her husband of 35 years, Johnny Skinner; three sons, Brent Albertson and Steve and Mike Skinner; two brothers, Douglas and Rodney Gammill; a brother-in-law, Tim Skinner; as well as 12 grandchildren.
+Monica is survived by her husband of 35 years, Johnny Skinner; three sons, Brent Albertson and his wife Samantha, Steve and his wife Kristine and Mike Skinner and his wife Staci; two brothers, Douglas and his wife Dianne and Rodney and his wife Victoria; a brother-in-law, Tim Skinner and his wife Amy; as well as 12 grandchildren; and several nieces and nephews.

 Funeral service will be held at 1 p.m.
 Monday, Dec.
 9, 2019, at Edwards Funeral Home Chapel.
 Burial will follow at the U.S. National Cemetery in Fort Smith.
 Services are under the direction of Edwards Funeral Home.